RXT067/Research/WINE-Dishonored2/README.md

 Lutris uses "Lutris runtime" which is folder full of libraries that are provided with the installer if configured.

-SOLVED: Trying to greb loaded libs on lutris = was useless.
+Trying to greb loaded libs on lutris = was useless.

+Solved: Changed gentoo on multilib, wasn't related, eliminated variables.

 ### SOLVED(?): Missing codec/player?
 There seems to be a splash screen video at the beggining of the game.
 Suspect missing codec/player